James Fauntleroy

-James Edward Fauntleroy II (born May 16, 1984) is an American singer, songwriter, producer, and community builder from Inglewood, California.
+James Edward Fauntleroy II (born May 16, 1984) is an American singer, songwriter, record producer, and community builder from Inglewood, California.
 He is known for his extensive songwriting and vocal work for artists including Bruno Mars, Justin Timberlake, Rihanna, Beyoncé, Lady Gaga, Travis Scott, Frank Ocean, Kendrick Lamar, SZA, Drake, J. Cole, Vince Staples, Jhené Aiko, Big Sean, Jay-Z, Chris Brown, and John Mayer.
 A four-time Grammy Award winner, Fauntleroy is also the co-founder of educational and workforce initiatives such as Laboratory and All New, both of which focus on entrepreneurship, music education, and economic development in South Los Angeles.

 Early life

 James Edward Fauntleroy II was born on May 16, 1984, in Inglewood, California.
 He attended the Los Angeles Center for Enriched Studies (LACES), a magnet school attended by several future artists, including Lauren Halsey.
 Growing up in Inglewood, he was influenced by the sounds and culture of his surroundings, which exposed him to a wide range of R&B, gospel, and hip-hop.

 Although he originally planned to pursue a career as a visual artist and studied graphic design, Fauntleroy shifted his focus toward music after joining his school and church choirs.
 These early experiences nurtured his interest in songwriting and provided the foundation for his career in music.
 Years later, Fauntleroy learned that music had also been part of his family background, including relatives such as his aunt, singer Patty Lemann.